hypixelapiwrapper/contribution-information/frontend.md

 Detailed information for frontend:
 --
 **Note**: When reading the information below, multiple methods that return the same data **must** only ever be allowed because of multiple independent arguments.
+**Note**: This information explicitly does not describe how the different data structures should behave internally or what data they need to store.
+This is reserved for the backend and should not concern the frontend enough to list here.

 - A main data structure called `HypixelAPI` **must** exist in the wrapper. `HypixelAPI` **must** store the following data: